percipioglobal/craft/README.md

 ## About percipioglobal/craft

 This is an alternate scaffolding package for Craft 3 CMS projects to Pixel & Tonic's canonical [craftcms/craft](https://github.com/craftcms/craft) package.

+### Vite buildchain

+This project uses a [Vite.js](https://vitejs.dev/) for the build system as per [Vite.js Next Generation Frontend Tooling + Craft CMS](https://nystudio107.com/blog/using-vite-js-next-generation-frontend-tooling-with-craft-cms), as opposed to the usual webpack buildchain.

+Some things are still unfinished:

+* Favicon generation isn't done; this probably would be done with the [rollup-favicons-plugin](https://www.npmjs.com/package/rollup-plugin-favicons)
+* AMP CSS isn't included; this will likely be done the same way the Critical CSS is done

+But if these things aren't important to you, by all means, dive in.

+Vite is _fast_ ⚡

 The project is based on [Craft CMS](https://craftcms.com) using a unique `templates/_boilerplate` system for web/AJAX/AMP pages, and implements a number of technologies/techniques:

 * [Docker](https://www.docker.com/) Docker is used for local development; see **Setting Up Local Dev** below for details
 * A base Twig templating setup as described in [An Effective Twig Base Templating Setup](https://nystudio107.com/blog/an-effective-twig-base-templating-setup)
-* [webpack](https://webpack.js.org/) is used for the build system as per [An Annotated webpack 4 Config for Frontend Web Development](https://nystudio107.com/blog/an-annotated-webpack-4-config-for-frontend-web-development)
+* [Vite.js](https://vitejs.dev/) is used for the build system as per [Vite.js Next Generation Frontend Tooling + Craft CMS](https://nystudio107.com/blog/using-vite-js-next-generation-frontend-tooling-with-craft-cms)
 * [TypeScript](https://www.typescriptlang.org/) for strictly typed JavaScript code
 * [Vue.js 3.0](https://vuejs.org/) is used for some of the interactive bits on the website, and Vue.js 3.x allows us to leverage the [Composition API](https://composition-api.vuejs.org/)
 * [Tailwind CSS](https://tailwindcss.com/) for the site-wide CSS